kathleenlara/R-Text-Mining-Analysis-NBAfans/README.md

-# nba-fan-engagement-r

-Case Challenge:
+# NBA Fan Engagement Twitter Analysis using R

+## Business Problem
-Analyze NBA fans and their twitter engagement and support Nike’s marketing team in understanding the market.
+Analyze NBA fans and their twitter engagement in order support Nike’s marketing team in understanding the NBA fans market.

-We were given datasets of months of Jan 2019 - Oct 2020 to explore.
+## Dataset
 I used the November 2019 dataset because of a few reasons:
-Black Friday
+- Black Friday
-Cyber Monday
+- Cyber Monday
-Basketball league happening
+- Basketball league happening
-Pre-Christmas shopping
+- Pre-Christmas shopping

-= MORE INSIGHTS
+- Halloween

+## Solving the Problem
+- Data Exploration and Cleaning
+- Word Associations
+- Word Clouds
+- Recommendations

+## Presentation
-Full presentation is available in this repository.
+Full presentation is available in this repository